ElasticT3am/Neo4j_vs_Titan/Differences/README.md

-# Neo4j_vs_Titan
-This technical document constitutes a short report which has as main role to describe the difference (advantages and constitutes) between Neo4j and Titan graph databases/

 # Distributed graph databases (Strong Points)
 Like a fresh-team in distributed graph databases field wondering which databases is better for our project purposes.
 So, our team (elastic-team) searched for a high-level perspective titan and neo4j may have.